XeroOl/notitg-mirin/docs/index.md

 # Constants
 ### dh
 The display height, in actual pixels.
+This is only useful for AFT stuff, because NotITG uses screen pixels for measurement.
 ### dw
 The display width, in actual pixels.
 ### e